11 Psychology Internships for High School Students

 Eligibility: High school sophomores, juniors, and seniors

-Offered by Gettysburg College, this camp offers hands-on experience both in a practical setting, as well as in research, to offer insight into how psychological science works.
-Over the course of the whole summer, students will gain extensive experience in applying learned concepts to real-world dilemmas.
-The program is run by knowledgeable professionals and professors in psychology from universities like Columbia University.
-Past alumni of the program have remarked with gratitude that this program solidified their decision to pursue a career in psychology, as well as motivated them to expand their network with like-minded students across the country.
-There is sure to be something of benefit for any scholar to take away from the program!
+Offered by Gettysburg College, this camp offers experience in a practical setting and research.
+Over the course of the summer, you will learn to apply concepts to real-world dilemmas.
+The program is run by professionals and professors in psychology from universities like Columbia University.
+Past alumni of the program have said that this program solidified their decision to pursue a career in psychology.

 If you are interested in doing university-level research in psychology, then you could also consider applying to the Lumiere Research Scholar Program, a selective online high school program for high school students.
 Last year, we had over 4000 students apply for 500 spots in the program!
 You can find the application form here.